 At UMass Lowell, we offer four concentrations, which lead to a wide range of career opportunities.

 • Clinical Concentration — Gain a solid foundation in the sciences, which prepares you for the capstone senior clinical practicum.
-Offered in a three- or four-year format, this choice prepares you to take certification examinations by the American College of Sports Medicine or the National Strength and Conditioning Association.
+Offered in a three- or four-year format, this choice prepares you to take certification examination by the American College of Sports Medicine (ACSM).
+The Exercise Science program is in the process of getting accredited by ACSM so that students will be able to take the exams beyond 2027, a new requirement by ACSM.
 Nationally recognized, the exercise science clinical concentration prepares students to excel in advanced health care degree programs.
 Choose this concentration if you want to apply to allied health professions, including Doctor of Physical Therapy programs.

 • Strength & Conditioning Concentration - Choose this concentration if you want to educate, transform and inspire athletes to improve performance on the playing field.
 With a strong foundation in the sciences and the capstone senior clinical practicum experience in strength and conditioning facilities, you’ll be ready to take certification examinations by the National Strength and Conditioning Association (NSCA).
+The Exercise Science program is in the process of getting accredited by NSCA so that students will be able to take the exams beyond 2030, a new requirement by NSCA.

 • Pre-Physician Assistant Concentration - Choose this concentration if you want to apply to physician assistant school.
 It includes the prerequisite courses necessary for successful physician assistant school application.
 We provide a dedicated pre-health advisor who will guide you through the application process.